mendableai/firecrawl-app-examples/README.md

 This repository contains example applications developed using Firecrawl.
 These examples demonstrate various implementations and use cases for Firecrawl.

-## Contents

-The repository currently includes the following example projects:

-1. **local-website-chatbot**: An example of implementing a local chatbot for any website.
-2. **roastmywebsite-example-app**: A sample application demonstrating website critique functionality.

 ## Getting Started

 To explore these examples: